 More importantly, so much time is spent comparing the CMDB data with the device owner.
 The process goes from Vulnerability Assessment Tool→ to Results review-→ To Align to CMDB→ Ticket interaction, then a follow-up to see what has changed — it could take 3-6 months before the correct data is correlated to identify if the device is a) still online and b) still at risk.

-Even with visibility, the over-arching process of changes requires teams to ingest and adjust to improve that process.
+Even with visibility, the over-arching process of changes requires teams to ingest and adjust to improve that process to properly assess risk.
 The big thing is how to get a better cadence to allow changes to be automated in even the most critical systems.

 This is where 2 components really show their value: